Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/README.md

 - **Krzywinski Similarity Numbers**
     - Exploring a concept from one of my data scientist idols, and porting it to Python with extended flexibility.

-- **Prime Number Sandbox**
+- **Pure Math Sandbox**
-    - A growing collection of studies with Python and Pandas, examining primes and their behavior.
+    - A growing collection of studies with Python and Pandas, exploring various concepts in pure mathematics.

 - **Euclid in Excel feat.
 Don Knuth**
     - My port of Euclid's GCD algorithm into a spreadsheet, with a view into each step of the algorithm.